• Play the sound file

 And the third thing to be said is that if not for mass Third World immigration, neither of them would be here.

-08 — Primaries.
+08 — Gals do well in midterm primaries.
 There was some primary voting this week.
 There'll be plenty more to come between now and September, so policy analyst geeks were reading the tea leaves … as it were.

-The most significant mid-term election in modern US history was in 1994, when Republicans picked up 52 House seats and nine Senate seats to win both houses of Congress for the first time in 40 years.
+The most significant mid-term election in modern U.S. history was in 1994, when Republicans picked up 52 House seats and nine Senate seats to win both houses of Congress for the first time in 40 years.
 In that cataclysmic political season, exactly how many congressional incumbents lost in all primaries taken together?
 Four House members and no-one in the Senate.

-End quote.
 So if you're looking for a mass cull of incumbents in this just-begun primary season, sit down and have a drink.

 There were a few bright signs on Tuesday, mind.
 Nikki Haley's first-place showing for the South Carolina governorship nomination is encouraging, though she faces a runoff before it's a done deal.
 Sharron Angle, who clinched the Senate nomination in Nevada and is already polling well against Harry Reid, is even more so.
 She wants to abolish the Department of Education, end the income tax, and audit the Fed.

 To remind us why we even bother with politics at all, Carly Fiorina, who is the GOP nominee against Barbara Boxer for the Senate seat in California, made some scathing comments about the Senator's hair when she thought her mike was off.
 I don't know what this does for Fiorina's Senate prospects, but it sure relieves the boredom of most politics-watching.

 Meg Whitman, who got the GOP nod for California gubernatorial candidate, didn't go that far, though she's made some polite noises about closing the border.
 Both these ladies are from the business world, a.k.a. the world of cheerleading for cheap labor to be imported by the millions, with the social costs thrown on to taxpaying middle class natives — what economists call "privatizing profits, socializing costs."
 Still, both of them should sweep the votes of the 45 non-Hispanic white people still left in California.